The Broken Tea Cup

 “Anything else?”
 Mr. Mundlebranch, rushed Judge Ghisty.

-To everyone’s surprise, one of the indigent stood.
+To everyone’s surprise, one of the indigent stood and spoke.
 “My name is Coven Clirk.
-Though I don’t have much knowhow or whyfors, I’d like to speak up for Mr. Mundlebranch, though I don’t have his permission,” he announced.
+Though I don’t have legal knowhow or whyfors, I’d like to speak up for Mr. Mundlebranch.”

 10